 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
 I also thank my colleague for that question.
-The writing system has been developed, but it has not been distributed yet for communities, as we still wait for its finalization.
+The writing system has been developed, but it has not been distributed yet for use in our communities in schools as we still wait for its finalization.
 Thank you, Mr. Speaker.